cbigler/dashboard/docs/RxState.md

 ## Subscribe/Connect

-Components that need to use store state can import the `useRxStore` hook, which subscribes to a BehaviorSubject on mount, and returns its current value.
+Components that need to use store state can import the `useRxStore` hook, which subscribes to a StoreSubject on mount, and returns its current value.
 The component automatically re-renders when a new value is emitted:

 ```TypeScript
 // components/BarComponent.tsx